Model Test Shoot Guide 2024

 Note, the images you put in your mood board don’t have to exactly represent what the final product will entail.
 But, the closer you hit the mark the better.
 You should still keep your own unique style or idea for what makes you special as a photographer.

 I keep written ideas for shoots in Google Keep and on my iPhone.
 I also use Pinterest for quick and easy access to inspiration and mood board development.
-While you can use other photographers work from Instagram on your mood board, this usually isn’t the best practice since it can act as a means of comparison between you and another photographer.

 I will also add that when you’re starting out, it’s a great idea to under promise and over deliver.
 Keep your mood boards within your productive budget and only put ideas on the mood board that you truly think you can translate to real life.
-Keep your mood board in a word document or secret Pinterest board and when you’re idea is good to go, send that over to the agency with your desired time and location.

 A Creative Team For Your Test Shoot